Christine Stehno

 The minimum age to volunteer is 5 years old.
 For safety reasons, children under the age of 5 are not allowed to participate in packing sessions.

-We will offer childcare at both campuses for 11:30am shift on Saturday, April 22, for kids ages 4 and under.
+We will offer child care at both campuses for 11:30am shift on Saturday, April 20, for kids ages 4 and under.
+Sign up here.

 Please plan to arrive 10-15 minutes prior to your packing session to check-in.
 Your orientation and packing instructions will take place during your scheduled shift.